ACTIVE: Continuous Similarity Search for Vessel Trajectories: Search Algorithm

 where $c$ is the ID of $o$'s the current point at timestamp $t$, $p_o^j$ is a point in $o$'s historical trajectory $T_o$, $T'_i$ is the sub-trajectory of $T_i$ from the starting point to the pivotal point, $s_i$ is a segment in $T'_i$, and $\textit{dist}_{\textit{min}}$ is the current minimum distance between $p_o^j$ and $T'_i$. \end{strategy}

 \begin{lemma} Given a segment $s$ and a point $p$, the distance between $p$ and any point $p^j$ in $s$ is no less than $\mathcal{D}_s(p, \mathcal{M}(s))$. \end{lemma}

 \begin{proof} If $p^j$ lies inside the rectangle, the shortest possible path from $p$ to $p^j$ must pass through a boundary point because the shortest distance from an external point to a shape is to its boundary.
 This boundary point must be closer or equal to the nearest vertex $v_{\textit{min}}$.
 If $p^j$ lies on an edge, it lies between two vertices of the rectangle.
-Since the distance between $p$ and any point on the edge is bounded by the distance from $p$ to the closest vertex, the distance $d(p, p^j) \geq d(p,v_{\textit{min}}) = \mathcal{D}_s(p, \mathcal{M}(s))$. \end{proof}
+Since the distance between $p$ and any point on the edge is bounded by the distance from $p$ to the closest vertex, the distance $d(p, p^j) \geq d(p,v_{\textit{min}}) = \mathcal{D}_s(p, \mathcal{M}(s))$. \end{proof} \begin{strategy}[$k$-bound Pruning] Given the current $k$-th smallest Object-Trajectory Real-time Distance $\textit{dist}_k$ between a moving object $o$ at timestamp $t$ with $o_t = (p_o^c, T_o)$ and the computed historical trajectories, a trajectory $T_i$ can be pruned if